Adria-F/Game-Development/index.md

 ﻿# **Not A Typical Platformer** (N.A.T.P)
-It is a platformer game done for the assignments of the videogames development subject.
+It is a platformer game done for the assignments of the videogames development subject in the UPC.
+It consisted on 3 deliveries:
+ 1st - Creating the platformer itself, with a moving character and a special ability (double jump, dash, etc).
+ 2nd - Adding enemies with pathfinding (flying and walking enemy).
+ 3rd - Adding UI system and menus to control the game.

-## Video
+## Teaser Trailer

-<iframe width="560" height="315" src="https://www.youtube.com/embed/DXanwbnL47Q" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://youtu.be/GiHrWDm7B6M" frameborder="0" allowfullscreen></iframe>

 ### Game Controls
 **A** - Move player to the left.